-- 6.2.13 The faculty grants special educational and/or exam facilities to a student fulfilling a mandate in a body within the academic structure of the University of Antwerp, of the Association University and University Colleges Antwerpen, of YUFE, of VVS or of the Flemish Interuniversity Board, in accordance with the Statute of the Student UAntwerpen. - 6.2.14 The Board of Management decides on the composition of the Committee Reasonable Adjustments, the Sports Committee, the Culture Committee, the Committee Entrepreneurship and the Appeals Committee Special Facilities.
+6.2.13 The faculty grants special educational and/or exam facilities to a student fulfilling a mandate in a body within the academic structure of the University of Antwerp, of the Association University and University Colleges Antwerpen, of YUFE, of VVS or of the Flemish Interuniversity Board, in accordance with the the Student Statute - UAntwerp.

+6.2.14 The Board of Management decides on the composition of the Committee Reasonable Adjustments, the Sports Committee, the Culture Committee, the Committee Entrepreneurship and the Appeals Committee Special Facilities.